uidaholib/main-web-redesign_draft/content/special-collections/plan.md

 <div class="border border-warning rounded p-4 my-3" markdown="1">

-In accordance with the [library’s staged reopening plans](https://www.lib.uidaho.edu/media/about/LibraryReopeningExternal070620.pdf), Special Collections & Archives is open to <strong>appointments Monday-Friday 9am-4pm</strong>.
+In accordance with the [library’s staged reopening plans](https://www.lib.uidaho.edu/media/about/LibraryReopeningExternal070620.pdf), Special Collections & Archives is open to **appointments Monday-Friday 9am-4pm**.

 Access to the Reading Room will require visitors to adhere the following policies until further notice:

 - Reading Room visits will be **by appointment only**.
-We ask for **at least two business days of notice** so we may do any preparatory searching and retrieving in advance.
+- We ask for **at least two business days of notice** so we may do any preparatory searching and retrieving in advance.
-- Patrons are required to consult with us virtually or by phone prior to their visit, during which time we may determine if the request can be fulfilled digitally.
+- Patrons are required to **consult with us by phone or email prior to their visit**, during which time we may determine if the request can be fulfilled digitally.
 - **Face masks are required** in the Reading Room at all times.
 - Only two visitors are allowed in the Reading Room at a time.
 - Visitors are expected to observe established seating arrangements within the Reading Room.

-Appointment hours are between 9am and 4pm Monday through Friday.
+### Make an Appointment

 Please contact <libspec@uidaho.edu> or (208) 885-0845 to make an appointment.
 We ask for **at least two business days of notice** so we may do any preparatory searching and retrieving in advance.
+We are open to appointments **Monday-Friday 9am-4pm**.

 *Note: Library staff reserve the right to close the Reading Room or make alternative accommodations for health and safety reasons even if an appointment has been made.*